Rip Rap Calculator

 Estimating the appropriate rip rap rock size is necessary to build your rip rap efficiently.
-Rocks that are too small can be carried away by the rushing water, while using huge rocks can be very costly due to logistics and heavy equipment used to pile the rocks together correctly.
-With that, a lot of experiments have already been done to determine the best rip rap rock size for any given scenario.
+Rocks that are too small can be carried away by the rushing waterwhile using huge rocks can be very costly due to logistics and heavy equipment used to pile the rocks together correctly.
+Because of that, many experiments have already been done to determine the best rip rap rock size for any given scenario.

-One of the easiest and simplest methods available is through the use of the Isbash equation.
-The Isbash equation is straightforward and the simple-to-follow formula is shown below:
+One of the easiest and simplest methods available is through the use of the Isbash equation, as shown below:

 0.86for highly turbulent flow of water or